Security

 As part of security measure, for any increased transaction limit, you need to serve a 12-hour cooling-off period.
 Once the cooling-off period is over, you will get notified via push notification and email.
 Meanwhile you can still transact with your previous limit.

 If you suspect you have been scammed, immediately perform Kill Switch to deactivate your AmOnline access.
-Call our contact center at +603-2178 8888 (Monday – Sunday, 7.00 AM to 11.00 PM) to report the case and it will be escalated to our Cybercrime team for further investigation.
+Call our Contact Centre to report the case and it will be escalated to our Cybercrime team for further investigation.

 The team will respond to you on the resolution after the investigation.
 Alternatively, you can reach out to National Scam Response Centre (NSRC) and make a police report.

-NSRC: 997 (8:00 AM – 8:00 PM, everyday)
+NSRC: 997 (8am – 8pm, everyday)

 Note: Only call the above numbers if you believe you are being scammed.
 Please avoid making false claims if you are not a victim as it could lead to unnecessary investigations or disruption to the bank or National Scam Response Centre (NSRC).